Adventures are a Family BusinessFamily Kayaking Running

 We asked Dale what it was that he enjoyed so much about the outdoors, "It’s sitting on a river first thing in the morning with dew running off the banks and trees, light glistening off the water, the fresh air and smell of the outdoors, the waking up to a light frost and hopping on the sup and braving the fresh morning mist to explore, nothing beats it."

 During the day Dale is a Design and Technology teacher as well as a new Dad.
 Dale manages to juggle the work life balance by exploring from his doorstep.
 Nottingham is home to multiple waterway networks consisting of rivers and canals which symbolise a lifeline for the post-industrial workings of the midlands.
 Being able to paddle the local canal networks which used to move materials across the country, is a nice little history lesson.
 Many of the local canals and rivers have opened up to footpaths and cycle paths.
 Ideal for when Dale has the family in tow.
+For Dale when time allows, he loves an adventure to North Wales or Scotland.

 The time my daughter was 5 weeks she had already been to Snowdonia and around Cwm Idwal so I guess we will started her young!